Applied-Scientific-Research/onbody/README.md

 ## To Do

+* Increase accuracy of the prolongation operator
+* This means writing a simple linear least squares solver to determine the solution and gradient at a child point, given a set of weighted parent neighbor (equivalent point) values
+* Tweak box-opening criterion and see if it improves accuracy per time
+* Use smarter or faster data structures in the O(N) list-building system
+* Enable OpenMP parallelization for the tree-build part
+* Make the x,y,z particle coordinates into an array of axes, this might make it possible to use the same data structures for 2D or 4D tree codes, as well as more cleverly automating the tree split axis selection - YES!
+Need this.
+* Start pulling the various algorithms (naive, tree1, tree2, fast) into separate...what, classes?
+* Add radii to the target points (even if all zeros) and include their effect in the core function
+* Compare stats to fast method

+* Add SSE2 vectorization - DONE
+* Try gcc 6.3.0 to see if it vectorizes - DONE
 * Start comparing accuracy of treecode and report it  - DONE
 * Find out why tree-build is O(N^2) - DONE
 * Why is error not zero for n=129 ? - DONE